Pupil Leadership

 Our School Council members come from across three year groups within school.
 They meet regularly with Mrs. Arnold to plan fund raising events for different charities.

-Below we will share copies of the presentations they produce for the school about their fundraising activities.
+Below we will share copies of the presentations they produce for the school about their fundraising activities throughout the year:

 Our Sports Leaders are fully trained by Redborne Sports Partnership to be leaders in sporting activities!
 At our school, Sports Leaders lead activities for the rest of the school during a couple of lunchtimes a week.
 This encourages all children to be active whilst having fun!